michaeluno/admin-page-framework/readme.txt

 - Added the ability of nesting sections.
 - Tweaked the way that forms appear.
 - Tweaked the way that admin notices appear.
-- Fixed a bug that initially collapsed sections did not collapse for widget forms.
+- Fixed a bug that the `collapsed` of `collapsible` section definition argument did not take effect for widget forms when the widget was initially dropped.
 - Changed the factory class name of the page meta box from `AdminPageFramework_MetaBox_Page` to `AdminPageFramework_PageMetaBox`.

 = 3.6.6 - 2015/11/26 =